 Trust is an important factor in the process because it ensures that a neutral party not involved in the transaction is in charge of holding the documents and funds for the payment of the house.
 It also helps make the fund’s transfer timing more secure because it has the process in place if one of the parties defaults on the contract.
 Another factor is that it ensures that no money is transferred between the buyer and seller personally.

 For this process to occur, three individuals must be present: the buyer, the seller, and the escrow agent, who may be a real estate attorney or a mortgage broker.

 The escrow of funds and documentation works according to the following premises:

-- The impartial agent follows up on all the dates established in the contract to make sure they comply with the clauses
+- The impartial agent follows up on all the contract dates established to ensure they comply with the clauses.

 Market the transaction funds with personal money

 It is illegal and completely reportable for an attorney to transfer funds to a person or law firm account.
 Must only use the account chosen for such purposes; otherwise, it would be known as commingling funds and is punishable by law.
-The violation has different penalties depending on the state where the transaction takes place.
+The violation has different penalties depending on where the transaction occurs.